akshatvg/Rate-my-Cat/README.md

 This project contains a complete sample application for the book [Mastering Software Testing with JUnit 5].
 It consists on a web application in which end uses can rate a list of cats by watching its name and picture.
 The rate shall be done once per end user using a star mechanism.
 Optionally, comments can be made per cat.
 This application has been built using the following technologies:

-* Spring Framework, as application framework: Spring Boot, Spring MVC.
+* Spring Framework, as application framework: Spring Boot, Spring MVC + Thymeleaf, Spring Data JPA, and Spring Test (for integration tests).
 * JUnit 5, as testing framework.
 * Hamcrest, for improving the readability of assertions.
-* Mockito, for unit testing.
+* Selenium WebDriver, for end-to-end testing.

 The screenshots below show the application GUI in action.